 Indigenous peoples in Nicaragua

-Other peoples enjoying collective rights in accordance with the Political Constitution of Nicaragua (1987) are the black populations of African descent, known as “ethnic communities” in national legislation.
-These include the Creole or Afro-Caribbeans (43,000) and the Garífuna (2,500).
+Other peoples who have collective rights under the Constitution of Nicaragua (1987) are the Afro-descendants, referred to as "ethnic communities" in the national legislation.
+These include the Creoles or Kriols (43,000) and the Garífunas (2,500).